analytixncs/naviga-analytics-docs/docs/informer/informer-sample-reports.md

 The following reports are built using the Metadata datasource in Informer.
 This datasource may not exist in your Informer system yet.
 If you do not see an **Informer Metadata** datasource, enter a Salesforce case asking for it to be created for you.

+Here is how to create the Informer Metadata datasource/database -> [Informer Metadata Database Creation](informer-system#setting-up-informer-metadata-database-as-datasource-v586-forward)

 ## Job Status Check

 :::info Download Dataset